“An unhurried sense of time is in itself a form of wealth.”

 - 90% wished they had more time to spend with friends and family.

 In this article, I’m going to lay out strategies I use to instantly make more time for myself – actionable strategies that you can use today.
-I’d love to hear your thoughts, additional strategies you have, and stories of how you make time for yourself in the comments!
+Let’s jump right in.

 1. Outsource

 When most people hear the word outsource, they imagine workers in remote parts of the world doing business tasks or research.
-Books such as the Source Control outsourcing guide focus on this, but I’m talking about a more fundamental type of outsourcing: hiring people to do chores that you don’t want to do.
-Some example:
+However, it can be even as simple as hiring people to do chores that you don’t want to do.
+Some examples:

 2. Be Unavailable